Reviews

 Pro: Invest without a Minimum Investment Requirement

-Investment opportunities on its platform can be done with little money to start.
+Investment opportunities on the platform require little money to start.
 The Masterworks minimum investment is $0.
-This opens the world of art investing to the masses.
+This opens art investing to the masses.

 Pro: Art Investment Research tools are Extensive

-The research resources that Masterworks provides its users offer a substantial amount of information.
-It also has a database that keeps track of its artwork which you can use to find specific artists or view pricing history.
+The research resources Masterworks provides offer substantial information.
+It maintains a database tracking its artwork, which you can use to find specific artists or view pricing history.

-The most recent sale, gross appreciation, and annual investment return are among the pieces of financial information you can find on artwork.
-If you’re new to investing in fine art, there are also helpful videos and articles to help you learn more.
+The most recent sale, gross appreciation, and annual investment return are among the financial data you can find on artwork.
+If you’re new to fine art investing, helpful videos and articles are available to enhance your knowledge.

 Pro: Invest in Fine Art with Fractional Shares

-A blue chip art piece doesn’t mean that shares will cost hundreds of dollars or more.
-The platform offers fractional shares that are typically found at $20 increments.
+Blue chip art pieces don’t require hundreds of dollars or more in share costs.
+The platform offers fractional shares typically available in $20 increments.

 Pro: High Returns Potential

-The art market has the potential for higher returns than other investment types, including stocks and bonds.
-Investment grade art offers an avenue to diversify your portfolio.
+The art market offers potential for higher returns than other investment types, including stocks and bonds.
+Investment grade art provides an avenue to diversify your portfolio.

-Since artwork doesn’t follow the ups and downs of the stock market, it could be a good investment to hedge against a downturn in the market.
+Since artwork doesn’t follow stock market fluctuations, it could serve as a good hedge against market downturns.

 Pro: Secondary Market allows some Liquidity

-If investing in art for several years isn’t feasible or something happens where you need access to cash, Masterworks has a secondary market.
-That provides some flexibility.
+If holding art investments for several years isn’t feasible or you need cash access, Masterworks offers a secondary market.
+This provides some flexibility.

 masterworks secondary market

-The demand for the shares will vary, so there is no guarantee that they will sell.
+Share demand varies, so there’s no guarantee they will sell.

 Pro: Can view Masterworks Artworks

-As a member of its platform, you can head to NYC to view million dollar artwork.
-It’s a nice perk that isn’t available to the general public.
+As a platform member, you can visit NYC to view million-dollar artwork.
+It’s a nice perk unavailable to the general public.

 Pro: Platform is User-Friendly

-Masterworks’ usability is very good and well-designed.
-The Masterworks website is simple and clean.
-Information on different art pieces is easy to find.
+Masterworks’ usability is excellent and well-designed.
+The website is simple and clean.
+Information on different art pieces is easy to locate.

 Pro: Artwork is securely stored and insured

-When you’ve invested in a piece of blue chip art, you want that asset to be safe.
-Masterworks ensures all its pieces and keeps them secure to provide peace of mind.
+When you’ve invested in blue chip art, you want that asset protected.
+Masterworks insures all pieces and keeps them secure for peace of mind.

-Pro: Prevets the Artists and Artwork before Purchases
+Pro: Vets the Artists and Artwork before Purchases

-Masterworks does its best to ensure that the artists and artwork are expertly vetted before they are bought.
-That provides more assurance that you’re investing in art that is more likely to be a good investment.
+Masterworks thoroughly vets artists and artwork before purchase.
+This provides greater assurance that you’re investing in art more likely to be a solid investment.

 Pro: Accessible Platform for all Investors

-Investing in fine art or artists like Andy Warhol or Claude Monet isn’t only for the wealthy with Masterworks.
-You don’t need a hedge fund either with investing with Masterworks.
+Investing in fine art from artists like Andy Warhol or Claude Monet isn’t limited to the wealthy with Masterworks.
+You don’t need a hedge fund when investing with Masterworks.

 masterworks past offerings